SEND

 Early identification is key.
 If we feel a child may have a special educational need or disability, we talk to the people who know the child best – the parents/carers.
 We have an initial meeting alongside the class teacher and SENDCo to discuss the child’s strengths, areas of difficulty and next steps for the future.
 The teaching and learning requirements of all children with identified additional needs is primarily the responsibility of the class teacher.
 A variety of interventions, reasonable adjustments and provisions are discussed and then implemented to support the needs of the child.

-For further information please see the Academy Information Report.
+For further information please see the SEN Academy Information Report below.

 Pastoral Support Sessions